 Statistical analysis

 We used t-tests and the one-way analysis of variance (ANOVA) to determine differences between groups of continuous data, and Chi-squared for comparisons of categorical data.
 We compared the proportion of never-smokers, ex-smokers and smokers at UC diagnosis who had any corticosteroid exposure and the proportion of patients with corticosteroid dependency.
 Simple and multiple Cox regression was used to calculate hazard ratios (HR) for corticosteroid dependency given smoking status.
-Within this model we adjusted for sex, Montreal age category, BMI, era of UC diagnosis, IMD status, depression, concurrent IBS and oral 5-ASA use.

 We categorised patients according to the number of corticosteroid-flares they experienced per year (i.e. no flares, less than 1 flare per year, and more than 1 flare per year).
 Simple and multiple ordered logistic regression was used to identify risk factors for a corticosteroid-flare.
-Within this model we adjusted for sex, Montreal age category, BMI, era of UC diagnosis, IMD status, depression, concurrent IBS and oral 5-ASA use.

 We used Kaplan-Meier analysis to generate survival curves calculating the time to first oral corticosteroid prescription according to smoking status.
 We calculated cumulative oral corticosteroid exposure rates in the follow-up period according to smoking status.
 The rate of oral corticosteroid exposure was determined as a function of time, by calculating the duration between diagnosis of UC and first oral corticosteroid prescription, or end of follow-up as defined above.
 The risk of oral corticosteroid use at 1, 3 and 5 years after UC diagnosis was also calculated.
 We used the log rank test to assess for any significant differences dependent on smoking status.
 We used the same statistical methodology to calculate the 1, 3 and 5 year risk of thiopurine use, hospitalization and also colectomy.

 In a further analysis, we used separate Cox proportional hazards models to calculate hazard ratios (HR) for thiopurine use, hospitalization and colectomy given smoking status.
-Within these models we adjusted for sex, Montreal age category, BMI, era of UC diagnosis, IMD status, depression, concurrent IBS, oral 5-ASA use and early corticosteroid use.
+Within all the multiple regression models we adjusted for sex, age at diagnosis, era of UC diagnosis, IMD status and oral 5-ASA use.

 We identified patients with codes for smoking status after UC diagnosis.
 Patients were considered 'persistent smokers' if they were smokers at UC diagnosis (as defined above) and had at least one further code after UC diagnosis to indicate active smoking and they did not have any code during the follow-up period to indicate they had quit smoking after diagnosis.
 Patients were labelled as 'quitters' if they were smokers at UC diagnosis, but had at least one subsequent code indicating they were non-smokers or ex-smokers in the first two years of follow-up after UC diagnosis.